 How NS adds value to society

 Each year, NS provides sustainable mobility to millions of passengers in the Netherlands.
 In doing so, we contribute to the accessibility and economic development of cities and regions, and to the country's climate goals.
 In our annual report, we report on the subjects that our internal and external stakeholders feel to be relevant and that enable us to create value for Dutch society.
+We use our material relevance analysis for this purpose.
 The value creation model, based on guidelines issued by the International Integrated Reporting Council (IIRC), determines the structure of our report.
-In 2020, we recalibrated our material relevance analysis to bring it more in line with our value creation model.
-In this chapter we will identify the social, economic and environmental resources we use, how we add value to them and which topics our stakeholders believe are important (‘of material relevance’) for our organisation.
+The model identifies the social, economic and environmental resources we use, how we add value to them and which topics our stakeholders believe are important (‘of material relevance’) for our organisation.

 To make our business model work as effectively as possible, we depend on key inputs such as people, trains and technology.
 As a carrier, we would not for instance be able to function without our people and their knowledge.
 But other inputs are important too, such as energy (e.g. from wind) for powering our trains.

 The main foundation of the value creation model is our business model.
-Our mission, ambition and underlying core activities serve as the input for our strategy.
+Our mission, objectives and underlying core activities serve as the input for our strategy.

 The activities in our business model have a variety of internal and external outcomes.
 These include our financial results, for example.
-We also provided an average of 1.3 million train journeys a day (before the COVID-19 outbreak).
-We have high employee satisfaction scores and by far the majority of our trains run on time.
+In the Netherlands, we facilitated nearly 1 million train journeys every working day in 2022, on average, while by far the majority of our trains ran on time.
+We strive to optimise our employee satisfaction scores.